Our Story

 Over its 30 years, First Principles published and distributed works of enduring and historic significance and now is making those works available via AI search for Americans who want to inform themselves, their representatives, and all those in leadership positions at all levels of American society and government to uphold, support, and defend America’s founding and first principles.

-The Colonel passed away in 2020 and didn’t get to see the massive undertaking of scanning his beloved books and archive which begin in 2006, nor could he have likely imagined the development of an AI “librarian” to search the books and provide historically grounded answers to future researchers, but he no doubt would have delighted in knowing that there were those who would follow along equipped by his books and archive to serve alongside him as watchmen on the wall of America.
+Colonel Ray passed away in 2020 and didn’t get to see the massive undertaking of scanning his beloved books and archive which begin in 2006.
+Likely, he could not have imagined the development of an AI “librarian” to search the books and provide historically grounded answers to future researchers.
+He no doubt would have delighted in knowing that there were those who would follow along equipped by his books and archive to serve alongside him as a watchman on the wall of America.

 Start Researching Today